CSandler-Dev/MIST-G8-SWAB/content/How to Use This Site 👆.md

 #### Icons to Know
 - 👆: Click or hover over this
-- 🏠: Home note of a folder
+- 🏠: Home page of a folder